OKRs—objectives and key results—are used by many organizations to help align individual, team, and business goals.

 How Are OKRs Used By Organizations?

-OKRs are used across all departments in an organization to help achieve goals like increasing revenue (executive level) and higher employee retention (HR).
+OKRs are used across all departments in an organization to help achieve goals like increasing revenue (executive level) and higher employee retention (Human resources).

 Part of the appeal of OKRs is that they’re simple to understand and track.